ursatile/css4eng/202-the-css-color-model.md

 And, as with `rgb()`, `hsl()` supports the legacy colour syntax - `hsl(90deg, 50%, 50%)` - and the `hsla()` alias for specifying alpha - `hsla(90deg, 50%, 50%, 0.5)`.

+## Which Colour System Should I Use?

+With so many different models and syntaxes to choose from, the obvious question is... which one should I u

 That covers everything we'll need for the next few modules.
-We'll come back to CSS a little later, when we talk about colour and composition.
+We'll come back to colours later, when we talk about colour and composition.

 ## Review & Recap